 - Step-by-step instructions on completing an Education Abroad application

 After you have viewed the workshop:

 - Click on the Program Search link below.

 - If you are a VMI cadet, click "yes" you are a registered user.

 - On the next screen, click "no" if you have not logged in to the study abroad system before.

 - Begin setting up your VMI study abroad account.

 - Click on "Programs" in the top menu bar to search for approved programs that match your interests.

-- When you have found a program, make an advising appointment with our office.
+- When you have found a program, click on "apply now" or schedule an advising appointment with our office.

 Remember that the Office of International Programs is ready to assist you in every step of your journey.